-26.1 If a Client is unsatisfied with the Services the Client has purchased, the Client may notify LawPath within 30 days of purchase and LawPath will attempt to resolve the Client’s concerns.
-LawPath, at its sole discretion, may provide a refund of the fee to you.
+26.1 If a Client is unsatisfied with the Services the Client has purchased, the Client may notify Lawpath within 30 days of initial point of purchase and Lawpath will attempt to resolve the Client’s concerns – this does not include subscription renewal.
+Please note that a refund is not guaranteed.
+Lawpath, at its sole discretion, may or may not provide a refund of the fee to you.

-26.2 Notwithstanding clause 25.1, if the Client terminates the engagement prior to the work being completed, the Client will be required to pay for the professional fees and charges for work done, and for expenses and disbursements incurred, up to the date of termination, and any transaction fees charged by LawPath.
+26.3 Notwithstanding clause 25.1, if the Client terminates the engagement prior to the work being completed, the Client will be required to pay for the professional fees and charges for work done, and for expenses and disbursements incurred, up to the date of termination, and any transaction fees charged by Lawpath.

 27.2 By accepting the Terms, you acknowledge and agree that you will not, during the course of the engagement or thereafter, use, disclose, solicit, or misappropriate any Confidential Information, trade secrets, or other proprietary information that belongs to any third-party, except with the prior written consent of that party or as required by law.